nathanblaubach/cookbook-web-react/README.md

 # Cookbook

-Cookbook application using node and react
+## Purpose

+React application made for my family's cookbook

-# Setup
+## Setup

 You will need to make sure that git, node.js and npm are installed, then run: